placelplacel/ossu-cs-notes/10-systematic-program-design/2-how-to-design-data.md

 > ;; - Atomic Non-Distinct: Number[0, 10]
 > ```
 >
-> We don't need the number or the interval guards because the argument being passed cannot be anything other than a number if it is not `false` (which we check for in the first `cond` clause).
+> We don't need the number or the interval guards because the argument being passed cannot be anything other than a number between 1 and 10 inclusive if it is not `false` (which we check for in the first `cond` clause).